fastify/fastify-sensible/README.md

 Defaults for Fastify that everyone can agree on™.<br>
 This plugins adds some useful utilities to your Fastify instance, see the API section to learn more.

+*Why these APIs are here and not directly into core?<br>
+Because Fastify aims to be as small and focused as possible, every utility that is not essential should be shipped as standalone plugin.*

 ## Install
 ```
 npm i fastify-sensible